LiYunfengLYF/UOSTrack/README.md

-# Adjust Sample Imbalance and Exclude Similar Object in Underwater Object Tracking
+#  Sample Imbalance Adjustment and Similar Object Exclusion in Underwater Object Tracking

 ## Our method

-Our manuscript is being prepared for release on arXiv
+Our manuscript is on [arXiv](https://arxiv.org/abs/2301.01482)

 ## Underwater images and Open-air sequences Hybrid Training
 ### Prepare Dataset